Liverpool Champions League fixtures, results, squad and schedule 2025/26

 Amazon have first pick of the Tuesday games, with all the other matches shown on TNT Sports.
 BBC Sport also has highlights rights.

-TNT Sports costs £29.99 a month through discovery+, which includes Eurosport and entertainment and is available on a vast range of devices including smart TVs and gaming consoles.
+TNT Sports costs £30.99 a month, including Eurosport and entertainment and available on a vast range of devices including smart TVs and gaming consoles.
+From March 26, TNT Sports streaming will switch from Discovery Plus to HBO Max.

 A Prime Video membership is £8.99 per month or £95 per year paid annually, with a half-price offer for fans aged between 18 and 22.